U3F1ZWV6ZTM3NzM2NjI1OTY1NjMwX0ZyZWUyMzgwNzUyNjc3NzY2Nw==

-Parts of Speech in English – A Simple Guide for Beginners
+Parts of Speech : A Simple Guide for Beginners

 Learning English begins with understanding the parts of speech.
 These are the basic building blocks of every sentence.
 Without them, it’s hard to write or speak clearly.
 In English, there are eight main parts of speech: nouns, pronouns, verbs, adjectives, adverbs, prepositions, conjunctions, and interjections.